 Introduction to Human Resource Management (37:533:301) is a prerequisite for the Human Resource Management Bachelor of Arts Program.
 Students must achieve a grade of "C" or higher in this course before the major is declared.
 Grades of "C" or better must be earned in all courses used to fulfill the requirements of the human resource management major.

-For a concise summary of the BA in HRM program, students should consult: BA HRM Major Checklist.
-Note: the program is changing effective 9/1/18.
-All students wishing to pursue the current program should declare the HRM major prior to September 1, 2018.
-See the 2018-2018 checklist for the new version of the HRM Major.
+For a concise summary of the BA in HRM program, students should consult the 2018-2019 BA HRM checklist.
+Students who declared the major prior to September 1, 2018 should reference the previous Fall 2013 version of the HRM checklist.

 Individuals wishing to pursue the BA in HRM are advised to apply directly to the Rutgers School of Arts and Sciences.
 The admissions application can be found on the New Brunswick Undergraduate Admissions website.
 Upon acceptance into SAS, students are required to complete the SAS core requirements, those of the HRM major, and those of a minor (or a second major) for a minimum of 120 credits in order to graduate.